danielmassita/Harvard-CS50/Week1/notes1.md

 - Recall that machines only understand binary.
 Where humans write source code, a list of instructions for the computer that is human readable, machines only understand what we can now call machine code.
 This machine code is a pattern of ones and zeros that produces a desired effect.
 - It turns out that we can convert source code into machine code using a very special piece of software called a compiler.
 Today, we will be introducing you to a compiler that will allow you to convert source code in the programming language C into machine code.
 - Today, in addition to learning about how to code, you will be learning about how to write good code.
 - Code can be evaluated upon three axes.
-First, correctness refers to “does the code run as intended?”
-Second, design refers to “how well is the code designed?”
-Finally, style refers to “how aesthetically pleasing and consistent is the code?”
+1. First, correctness refers to “does the code run as intended?”
+2. Second, design refers to “how well is the code designed?”
+3. Finally, style refers to “how aesthetically pleasing and consistent is the code?”

 ## Hello World

-- The compiler that is utilized for this course is Visual Studio Code, affectionately referred to as , which can be accessed via that same url, or simply as *VS Code.*
+- The compiler that is utilized for this course is Visual Studio Code, affectionately referred to as, which can be accessed via that same url, or simply as *VS Code*.
 - One of the most important reasons we utilize VS Code is that it has all the software required for the course already pre-loaded on it.
 This course and the instructions herein were designed with VS Code in mind.
 Best always to utilize VS Code for assignments in this course.
 - You can open VS Code at cs50.dev.
 - The compiler can be divided into a number of regions: